 Application for membership

-2.1 A person may apply to the Board for membership in the Society, and the person becomes a member on the Board’s acceptance of the application.
+2.1 Any person group, business or organization who supports SER’s mission is eligible to apply to SER for membership in the Society, and the person becomes a member of the SER and the Society upon acceptance of the application, and payment of membership dues.

 Duties of members

 2.2 Every member must uphold the constitution of the Society and must comply with these Bylaws.
+Every member must also uphold the constitution and governing documents of SER.

 Amount of membership dues

-2.3 The amount of the annual membership dues, if any, must be determined by the Board.
+2.3 The amount of the annual membership dues must be determined by SER in consultation with the Board.

 Member not in good standing

-2.4 A member is not in good standing if the member fails to pay the member’s annual membership dues, if any, and the member is not in good standing for so long as those dues remain unpaid.
+2.4 A member is not in good standing if the member fails to pay the member’s annual membership dues, and the member is not in good standing for so long as those dues remain unpaid.

 Member not in good standing may not vote